amiralles/contest/README.md

 #### How to look for slow tests
-Weather if your are fixing performance issues or just wanna speed up your tests, contest can tell you where to start.
+Whether you are fixing performance issues or just wanna speed up your tests, Contest can tell you where to start.
 Just run:

 ```bash
  contest run test/_cases.dll -yslow
 ```

 The command above will print a list of test cases sorted by execution time.
 (Slowest tests first).
-You can combine this command with *less* or any tool like that and get the top 10/20 cases that worth to look at.
+You can combine this command with less or any similar tool to get the top 10/20 cases that are worth investigating.

-You can also list fastest tests firts.
-(OK, I don't see a point either, but it was just two lines away ;))
+You can also list the fastest tests first.
+(OK, I don't see a point either, but still...)
 ```bash
  contest run test/_cases.dll -yfast
 ```